With the reading for today in mind, do the following.

-1. If we allocate more university funding to the education of mental illness and more resources to those who suffer from them, we will create a higher retention of students with mental disorders.
+1. If UVU allocates more funding toward mental health education and more resources toward those who suffer from mental health issues, we will retain more students with and without mental disorders.

-A. I need to research more about universities who have implemented more resources, conversation and attention to those students who suffer from mental illnesses.
+A. I need to research more about universities that have implemented more resources, conversation, and attention to those students who suffer from mental illnesses.
 I will do more research all through November to really get all the information I can to create a very strong, persuasive paper.

 i.
 My proposal will include the following points: